effektif/admin-docs/docs/starting.rst

     * the log files are configured
     * the script engine URL is configured in the Workflow Accelerator configuration file

+If your version includes the email trigger for workflows:

+* the Workflow Accelerator Mail Relay is installed
+* the Workflow Accelerator Mail Relay is configured

+    * the port is set
+    * the domain is set
+    * the Workflow Accelerator URL is set
+    * the log file is configured

 If the system is integrated with the Signavio Process Manager check also the following points:

 * Workflow Accelerator and Signavio Process Manager have compatible versions